daddyjasiu/University-Projects/C++/Storehouse structures/README.md

 operations.

 There can be any number of `warehouses`, `racks`, `shelves`, `places` and `goods`.
-They also can have their unique IDs once given.
+They also can have their unique `IDs` once given some.

 Operations that storehouse can perform are **adding** certain warehouses, racks etc. to the storehouse, **placing** things on them, **moving** them between various structures,